 Although both Hall and Ellis considered sexual inversion to be an affliction, they also believed it to be a condition people were born with and something which should be accepted.
 It was for this reason Hall wrote The Well of Loneliness, which was banned three weeks after it was published in 1928, and not seen again until 1949!

 Blue Plaque: EM Forster, Arlington Park Mansions, Sutton Lane, Turnham Green, W4 4HE (More)

 EM Forster had also written a novel about homosexual love – Maurice – between 1910 and 1913, just before he had his first gay affair.
-But the novel remain as a manuscript for EM Forster’s whole lifetime, and was only published in 1971 after his death.
+But the novel remained as a manuscript for EM Forster’s whole lifetime, and was only published in 1971 after his death.

 In its frankness about homosexuality, Maurice was revolutionary for the times.
 It was also, Forster thought, completely unpublishable.
 He only shared the manuscript with friends during his lifetime and Maurice wasn’t published until 1971, the year after Forster’s death.
 Forster wrote of the novel: “A happy ending was imperative… I was determined that in fiction anyway two men should fall in love and remain in it for the ever and ever that fiction allows. “

 Blue Plaque: Siegfried Sassoon, 23 Campden Hill Square, Holland Park, W8 7JY (More)